-Because the differential equations associated with the boundary conditions contain second and third order derivatives of the function ψ , the use of central difference expressions is not practical because most of the time it leads to the inclusion of points exterior to the imaginary boundary.
-The derivatives of the boundary expressions are thus replaced by their corresponding backward or forward difference formulas, keeping the order of the local truncation error the same, $O(h^2)$.
-In order to avoid the inclusion of points exterior to the imaginary boundary, four different sets of finite difference expressions for each of the boundary conditions are developed for the points at different regions of the boundary.
+Because the differential equations associated with the boundary conditions contain second and third order derivatives of the function $\psi$ , the use of central difference expressions is not practical because most of the time it leads to the inclusion of points exterior to the imaginary boundary.
+The derivatives of the boundary expressions are thus replaced by their corresponding backward or forward difference formulas, keeping the order of the local truncation error the same, $O(h^2)$ .
+In order to avoid the inclusion of points exterior to the imaginary boundary.
+These four sets of the boundary conditions are developed for the points at different regions of the boundary.
 These four sets of algebraic equations are derived by adopting different combinations of forward and backward difference schemes.
 The choice of the appropriate set of expressions for a point on the boundary is determined by the point's position on the boundary, which avoids the introduction of additional mesh points external to the imaginary boundary.
-Some of the difference equations derived for the boundary conditions are shown below.
+Some of the difference equations are shown below.